 What is off-the-job training?

 An apprentice must spend at least 20% of their time (or 42 days a year) on off-the-job training.
-Off-the-job training is defined by the Education and Skills Funding Agency as learning which is undertaken outside of the normal day-to-day working environment and leads towards the achievement of the apprenticeship.
-It can include training that is delivered at the apprentice’s normal place of work but must not be delivered as part of their normal working duties.
+The Education and Skills Funding Agency defines off-the-job training as learning that is undertaken outside the normal day-to-day working environment and leads towards the achievement of the apprenticeship.
+It can include training delivered at the apprentice's normal place of work, but must not be delivered as part of their normal working duties.
 It can include:

 • the teaching of theory (for example: lectures, role playing, simulation exercises, online learning or manufacturer training);